pietvo/Kobo-Rclone-Menu/README.md

     - You can add as many remote Cloud services as you need, but note the name you give each remote.
 3. Plug your Kobo back into the computer.
 4. Run `rclone config file` on your computer to find the rclone config file.
 Copy that file to `.add/kobo-rclone-menu/rclone.conf`
-5. Edit the configuration file located at `.add/kobo-rclone-menu/kobo-rclonerc`, and add each remote:directory pair (one per line) as illustrated below.
+5. Edit the configuration file located at `.add/kobo-rclone-menu/kobo-rclonerc` on your Kobo, and add each remote:directory pair (one per line) as illustrated below.

 ## Configuration example